jcanfield/nexus7-rootkit-for-osx/README.md

 More information on the 'Google Nexus 7 Toolkit for OSX' will be released shortly.
 This repository will attempt to collect useful Mac OSX Tools [via Developers on XDA-Developers] for the Google Nexus 7 such as scripts for; Unlocking your device, Rooting your device, Working with your Bootloader and more.

+Until we publish the scripts and packages to this repository, feel free to take a look at the 'Mac Toolkit' Thread on [XDA-Developers](http://forum.xda-developers.com/showthread.php?t=1837401).

 Stay tuned..!

 ## License